anik-devops11/complete-shell-scripting/README.md

 ---

-# 1️⃣ Introduction to Shell Scripting
+# 1️⃣ Shell Scripting Fundamentals

 ### What is a Shell Script?
 A shell script is a text file (`.sh`) that includes a sequence of commands that will be executed by a shell (like Bash).
 Shell scripts allows for automation that enables one to create reusable, executable programs for tasks that would require manual command-line work.